Loyew: History

+In 1569, it passed to the Kingdom of Poland within the Polish–Lithuanian Commonwealth.
+In 1646, it passed to Lithuania within the Commonwealth, as reward for the loss of Trubeck.
+During the Khmelnytsky Uprising, it was the location of two battles, fought in 1649 and 1651, both won by Polish–Lithuanian forces.
+After the Second Partition of Poland in 1793, it became a part of the Russian Empire.
+According to the results of the census held in 1897 the town had 4,667 inhabitants, among them 2150 Jews.
+There were 251 farms, 9 mills, 24 shops, 1 school, 1 post-office, 2 orthodox churches, 1 catholic church and 1 synagogue.

 In December 1926, Loyew was included in the Byelorussian SSR and became the center of Loyew District.
 In 1938, it was granted the status of a city.
 In 1941–1943, the city lost nearly 1,500 inhabitants.
 In 1962-1966 it was placed in Rechytsa District.

 In the city there are building materials and dairy factories, a pedagogical school and musical school, a house of culture, and some libraries.
-There is The Church of the Holy Trinity in Loyew.
+There is the Church of the Holy Trinity in Loyew.